 (4) define the tasks implied by your intent, and

 (5) define the boundaries, or constraints, actions and decisions need to happen within

 In the figure below I have visualized the process, which I hope you will find useful:

 Illustration inspired by Stephen Bungay, made by Henrik Kongsbak, illustrated by Agnieszka Ewa

-Delegation does not just do good for your employees and your organization, it also does good for yourself - by taking unnecessary weight off your shoulders.
-Delegation yields countless benefits - from empowering employees to be self-autonomous over their work, to enabling managers to focus on big-picture thinking and organizational strategy.
-However, it is important to recognize that delegation is not without its drawbacks - from bias in the delegation process to difficulty in relinquishing control, it is no easy feat to overcome.
-With the suggestions above, I hope you can implement these changes into your delegating practice and overcome some of the pitfalls.
-While delegation is not always easy, with time and practice you will improve - resulting in happier and more engaged employees, big picture thinking, and ultimately, a forward-thinking and healthy organization.
+Empowerment and delegation does not just do good for your employees and your organization, it also does good for yourself - by taking unnecessary weight off your shoulders.
+Empowerment yields countless benefits - from helping employees to be self-autonomous over their work, to enabling managers to focus on big-picture thinking and organizational strategy.
+However, it is important to recognize that empowerment and delegation is not easily implemented and comes with the risk of certain pitfalls - like bias in the empowerment and delegation process.
+Add to this the difficulty for some managers in relinquishing control, it is no easy feat.
+With the suggestions above, I hope you are ready to start empowering and delegating more - resulting in happier and more engaged employees, big picture thinking, and ultimately, a forward-thinking and healthy organization.